structuredfeed/UK-AI-LEGISLATION-FEED/README.md

 This repository does not provide legal advice.
 All content is provided for informational purposes only.

+## Intended Use
+This feed is intended for:
+- Regulatory monitoring
+- Internal policy tracking
+- Risk awareness
+- Research and analysis
+- Automation and tooling

+Users are responsible for determining how the information is used within their own compliance or decision-making processes.

 ## Compatibility Statement
 Public Domain content is fully compatible with the MIT License.
 Open Government Licence v3.0 and EU Open Data Licence are permissive and MIT-compatible when: